Georacer/ap_controller_analysis/tecs_analysis_2/notes.md

 - [ ] Do sweep for TRIM_AIRSPEED.
 - [ ] Do sweep for TRIM_THROTTLE.
-- [ ] Do sweep for max pitch parameter.
 - [ ] How does pitch control gain affect the metrics?
 - [ ] Is there a relation between pitch rise time and the ideal TECS_TIME_CONST?
 - [ ] Are there parameter combinations that are more unstable than sweeping one at a time?